-English's membership in this huge language family has produced many, many similarities and patterns among it and other IE languages due to their common descent - all of which can be usefully taught.
-Within our huge language family there are connections, patterns, and relationships waiting to be discovered - and usefully taught.
-One way to make use of these unities is suggested by the map of English elements and words descending from the PIE root dhē "To set, put": PIE Root dhē.
+English's membership in this huge language family has produced many, many similarities and patterns among it and other IE languages due to their common descent - much of which can be usefully taught.
+Within our huge language family there are connections, patterns, and relationships waiting to be discovered.
+One way to make use of these unities is suggested by the map of English elements and words descending from the PIE root \dhē "to set, put": PIE Root \dhē.
 (For information on getting around in one of these maps, see "How to Navigate a Word Map".)

-The map shows (in green) the three IE languages - German, Greek, and Latin - from which English has adopted words and word parts (shown in blue) descending from the PIE root dhē "To set, put."
-These words and elements include the very productive Latin bound base fect "To make or do" (172 instances in the Lexis database).
+The map shows (in green) the three IE languages - German, Greek, and Latin - from which English has adopted words and word parts (shown in blue) descending from the PIE root \ $dh\bar{e}$ .
+These words and elements include the very productive Latin bound base fect "to make or do" (172 instances in the Lexis database).
 Among these words perfect has 34 inflected and derived forms in Lexis.
 And in addition to that prolificacy of form, it is highly polysemous, with its 16 senses (shown in pink).